brown-band/website/pages/ivy-bands.md

 [<img alt="Visit the Penn Band website" src="/assets/images/other-bands/Penn.jpg" width="200" />](http://pennband.net)

-The real question about the Penn band is, with a name like that, do you think they're trying to compensate for something?
+The real question about the Penn band is, with a name like that, do you think they’re trying to compensate for something?

 ---